montrealjug/montrealjug.github.io/README.md

 - increase version in _config.yml
 - commit & push

+## Grunt

+Grunt can be used to uglify, minify, etc images.
+Just type `grunt`.
+Look at `Grunfile.js` to understand what it's doing.

 # So Simple Theme

 Looking for a simple, responsive, theme for your Jekyll powered blog?
 Well look no further.
 Here be **So Simple Theme**, the followup to [**Minimal Mistakes**](http://mmistakes.github.io/minimal-mistakes/) -- by designer slash illustrator [Michael Rose](http://mademistakes.com).